The Kudla-Millson lift of Siegel cusp forms: Introduction

 Let~$H^4_{(2)}(X,\CC)$ be the cohomology of square-integrable forms on~$X$.
 The inclusion of the space of square-integrable closed~$4$-forms to the standard de Rham space of closed~$4$-forms on~$X$ induces a map~$H^4_{(2)}(X,\CC)\to H^4(X,\CC)$.
 It is known that such a map is an isomorphism if~$\dim X>5$.
 This follows from isomorphisms between the (singular) cohomology groups of~$X$ with the intersection cohomology of the Baily--Borel compactification of~$X$, known for low degrees, as well as Zucker's conjecture proved by Looijenga~\cite{looijgengaL2} and Saper--Stern~\cite{SapSt;L2coho}; see~\cite[Example~$3.4$]{blmm;conj} and~\cite[Chapter~$5$]{HarrisZucker} for further details.

 Let~$\mathcal{H}^4_{(2)}(X)$ be the space of square-integrable \emph{harmonic} $4$-forms on~$X$.
 By the $L^2$-version of the Hodge theorem, the natural map~$\mathcal{H}^4_{(2)}(X)\to H^4_{(2)}(X,\CC)$ is an isomorphism.
 The lift of a cusp form is a \emph{harmonic} form by~\cite[Theorem~$4.1$]{kumi;tubes}.
 Moreover, following the argument of~\cite[Proposition~$4.1$]{brfu} it is easy to see that the genus~$2$ Kudla--Millson lift gives \emph{square-integrable} forms.
-Hence, the main theorems of this article imply the following result. \begin{cor} The Kudla--Millson lift induces an injective map in cohomology.
-In particular~$\dim H^4(X,\CC)\ge \dim S^k_2$, where~$k=1+\dim X/2$. \end{cor} In an ongoing project of Bruinier and the second author, a decomposition of (the cohomology class of) the Kudla--Millson theta function in Eisenstein, Klingen Eisenstein and cuspidal part is provided.
-That decomposition, together with the injectivity result of the present paper, improves Corollary~\ref{cor;introapplic} to~$\dim H^4(X,\CC)=\dim M^k_2$, where~$M^k_2$ is the space of genus~$2$ and weight~$k$ Siegel modular forms.
-A detailed proof of this goes beyond the purposes of the current article, and will be published separately.
+Hence, the main theorems of this article imply the following result. \begin{cor} Let~$\dim X > 9$.
+The Kudla--Millson lift induces an injective map in cohomology.
+In particular~$\dim H^4(X,\CC)\ge \dim S^k_2$, where~$k=1+\dim X/2$. \end{cor} In~\cite{br-zu}, the injectivity result of the present paper has been used to improve Corollary~\ref{cor;introapplic} to~$\dim H^{2,2}(X,\CC)=\dim M^k_2$, where~$M^k_2$ is the space of genus~$2$ and weight~$k$ Siegel modular forms.